Support for all New Yorkers

 - Staten Island: Staten Island Mental Health Society, a division of Richmond University Medical Center 718-448-9775, ext.
 551

-Family Resource Centers, overseen by the NYC Department of Health and Mental Hygiene, provide individual and group-based family support services to parents/caregivers of children and youth (birth-age 24) who have or are at risk for developing emotional, behavioral, or mental health challenges.
-Contact the nearest clinic for remote support:
+Family Resource Centers are overseen by the NYC Department of Health and Mental Hygiene and provide individual and group-based family support services to parents/caregivers of children and youth (birth-age 24) who have or are at risk for developing emotional, behavioral, or mental health challenges.

 - Bronx North: 718-220-0456 / Bronx South: 718-220-3868